-Please, don’t reach for your box of baking soda until you read this post.
-If I had not become aware of the dangers of GMOs and other poisons in our food supply, I would probably have never asked myself “What is baking soda and where does it come from?”
+Please, don’t reach for your box of baking soda until you read this article.
+If I hadn’t become aware of the dangers of GMOs and other poisons in our food supply, I would have never asked, “What is baking soda and where does it come from?”
 Learn all you need to know about baking soda for the health of your family.

 I began researching baking soda and what I found shocked and befuddled me!